 - information on anyone with a blocked address (pursuant to the National Registry Act)

 - information on anyone where the inclusion of information could reveal a client relationship

 - information on anyone aged 17 or under at the end of the income year

 - information on anyone without a permanent residence

 The information is up-to-date at the time the tax lists are produced.
 Persons who are given a blocked address after this date will be included in the tax lists for the next update.

 The possibility of searching tax lists via online newspapers ceased with effect from 2011.
 The Storting introduced this restriction.
 The aim is to prevent the information from being used for commercial purposes.
 You’ll still find tax lists from previous years in online newspapers, etc., until the media remove the information themselves.
 The quality of these lists will inevitably deteriorate as they become older.

 The press may still receive electronic tax lists for journalistic purposes, but it must then sign an agreement which regulates the use of such lists.
 If you want to know more about what constitutes “press”, you can read Prop.
 116 LS (2010-2011) point 22.214.171.124.
-By signing the agreement, the press undertakes to not to publish online or disclose to others any part of a tax list.
-However, the press can still refer to private individuals in newspaper articles and publish top lists'.

 The rules concerning distribution to the press are set out in section 9-7 of the Tax Administration Act.

 The Storting has decided that the tax lists are to be public.
 This is because the opportunity to check the tax assessment process in general, as well as for individuals and groups of taxpayers, must be available in our society.